 Variable incentive is a material component of total remuneration and comprises Performance Target Bonus ("PTB"), Variable Bonus ("VB") and Long-term Incentive ("LTI") award.
-The PTB amount is determined based on the achievement of non-financial Key Performance Indicators ("KPIs") which are critical to improving people capability, building organisational culture, contributing to the Environment, Social and Governance ("ESG") factors, as well as managing stakeholders of the Manager, e.g. raising the capability of the employees through increased participation in learning and development, and with specific focus on digitalisation and ESG so as to raise their awareness and improve their general skills and knowledge in these areas, building organisational culture by engaging employees and improving their well-being through regular participation in wellness initiatives, connecting with investors and tenants through regular engagement meetings, and encouraging active contribution to environmental targets such as reducing electricity usage.
-The VB amount is assessed based on the achievement of financial KPIs such as NPI, DPU and NAV which measure the financial metrics essential to Unitholders.
+The PTB amount is determined based on the achievement of Key Performance Indicators ("KPIs") which are critical to improving people capability, building organisational culture, contributing to the Environment, Social and Governance ("ESG")

+factors, as well as managing stakeholders of the Manager, e.g. raising the capability of the employees through increased participation in learning and development, and with specific focus on digitalisation and ESG so as to raise their awareness and improve their general skills and knowledge in these areas, building organisational culture by engaging employees and improving their well-being through regular participation in wellness initiatives, connecting with investors and tenants through regular engagement meetings, and encouraging active contribution to environmental targets such as reducing electricity usage and tree planting.
+The VB amount is assessed based on the achievement of financial KPIs such as NPI, DPU and occupancy rate which measure the financial and operational metrics essential to the Unitholders.
 KPIs and their weightages may change from year to year.
 The LTI award is a form of unit-linked incentive plan and represents conditional rights to receive a cash sum based on the achievement of MPACT's Total Shareholder Return ("TSR") targets.

-To this end, the NRC has reviewed the performance of the Manager for FY22/23 and is satisfied that all KPIs have been achieved.
+To this end, the NRC has reviewed the performance of the Manager for FY23/24 and is satisfied that all KPIs have been achieved

-For Management, a significant proportion of their variable incentive is deferred under the Manager's VB banking mechanism and vesting schedule of LTI award.
+For the Management, a significant proportion of their variable incentive is deferred under the Manager's VB banking mechanism and vesting schedule of LTI award.
 Deferral of these two components is a key mechanism to building sustainable business performance.
 Under the VB banking mechanism, only a portion of a VB award declared in the financial year will be paid out while the rest of the VB award will be deferred and paid out in the subsequent years.
 The deferred VB award will be subjected to downside risks depending on future performance.
 This ensures alignment between remuneration and sustaining business performance in the longer term.
 For the LTI award, it is subject to three to five years vesting schedule.
 The settlement value of the LTI award is linked to the value of MPACT units at the time of vesting.
+Clawback provisions are included within the VB and LTI scheme which would give the right to reclaim incentive components from the Management in circumstances such as misconduct or fraud resulting in financial loss to the Group.

 Employees of the Manager are eligible to be considered for variable pay each year.
-Variable pay for all employees takes into account MPACT, the Manager and the individual's performance against agreed financial and non-financial objectives similar to that of Management.
+Variable pay for all employees takes into account MPACT, the Manager and the individual's performance against agreed financial and non-financial objectives similar to that of the Management.
 However, in execution, the PTB and VB are combined to form consolidated variable pay for the employees.

-The Manager will continue to be guided by the objective of delivering long term sustainable returns to Unitholders.
-The remuneration of Management will continue to be aligned with the goal of value creation for Unitholders.
+The Manager will continue to be guided by the objective of delivering long-term sustainable returns to Unitholders.
+The remuneration of the Management will continue to be aligned with the goal of value creation for Unitholders.
 The performance will be measured over a five-year period, with an interim review at the end of the third year.

 All fixed pay, variable incentives and allowances are payable wholly in cash.
+The current variable incentive is sufficiently aligned with unitholders' long-term interest to pay the CEO fully in cash.
+All payments are entirely paid by the

-All payments are entirely paid by the Manager and not as an additional expense imposed on MPACT.
+Manager and not as an additional expense imposed on MPACT.